 - Oats don't contain gluten, but they are often prepared in an environment where wheat may be present so be sure to buy gluten-free oats.

 Tips for baking gluten free breads

 - As there is no gluten in the flour, no kneading is required.
-The dough is wetter consistency and it is more like batte than traditional dough.
+The dough is wetter consistency and it is more like batter than traditional dough.

 - Make sure your bread is completely cooked before taking out from the oven.
-You can use cooking thermometer.
-The centre of the bread should be between 95 - 100 C.
+A cooking thermometer could be useful to check if it ready.
+The centre of the bread should be between 95°C-100°C.

 - Gluten-free loaves continue to develop their structure until they are completely cool, so open the oven door and leave the loaf inside until it cools to room temperature.

 - Add xanthan gum to gluten-free flour.
 It enchances elastic qualities that gluten-free flours lack, making it easier to work with and less likely to crumble.

 - Add plenty of water to the gluten-free flour to prevent the pastry from becoming too dry when rolling out.
 It should be a little sticky before covering and resting in the fridge.

 - Choose a chilled hard fat with a high melting point, such as butter.

 - Resting the pastry is very important.
 This will give the flour enough time to absorb the water so it will become more manageable.
 Refrigerate for a minimum of an hour or overnight if preferred.